jiangzian96/LP-SSL-text-classification/README.md

     --name phase2 \
     --num_labeled 4250 \
     --knn 100 \
+    --hidden_dim 64 \
+    --num_layers 2 \
     --phase1_model_name baseline_gru \
     --model_type gru
 ```
 If successful, we should see that the performance of this model lies between that of phase 1 model and the fully-supervised model.
-We can also test how performance improves with more labeled data.
+We can also test how phase 2 performance improves with more labeled data.